alirammal-ux/Trab_Normalizer_/README.md

 🚧 **Work in progress** 🚧

 ## Overview
-During my thesis work, I conducted a comparative evaluation of an ELISA method for the measurement of TRAb (TSH receptor antibodies) against two chemiluminescence immunoassays and one TRACE-based method.
+My thesis work compared an ELISA method for TRAb measurement against two chemiluminescence immunoassays and one TRACE-based platform.
+The goal was to identify the best candidate for replacing the existing method.
+Once the thesis was complete, a problem that had been present throughout the work remained unresolved — and I started working on a solution.

-The goal was to identify the best instrument to replace the existing ELISA method due to performance limitations.
-However, the decision could not rely solely on analytical performance.
-It was also necessary to ensure **result comparability with historical data**, in order to:
-- preserve patient clinical history
-- avoid misinterpretation by clinicians

-This constraint highlighted a key problem: even when methods are calibrated against the same international standard (NIBSC 08/204), they often produce **numerically non-comparable results**.
+Even when methods are calibrated against the same international standard (NIBSC 08/204), they frequently produce numerically non-comparable results.
+This creates a cascade of practical consequences: discontinuity in patient clinical history, difficulty interpreting results across laboratories, and instrument-dependent diagnostic thresholds that cannot be straightforwardly transferred.

-This leads to:
-- Discontinuity in patient clinical history
-- Difficulty in interpreting results across laboratories
-- Instrument-dependent diagnostic thresholds
+This meant that instrument selection could not rely solely on analytical performance metrics.
+Any replacement method would also need to preserve continuity with historical data, to protect patient clinical history and avoid misinterpretation by clinicians.

 ![Blant-Altman plot Alinity-DSX](Immagine2.png)

-Upon completing my thesis, I am now starting to develop a latent-variable normalization framework designed to harmonize outputs across all instruments onto a unified, comparable scale — enabling instrument selection to be driven purely by empirical performance
+To address this problem, I am developing a latent-variable normalization framework designed to harmonize outputs across all platforms onto a unified, comparable scale — enabling instrument selection to be driven purely by empirical performance.

 ---